jamailun/UltimateSpellSystem/README.md

 You can code your own plugin to interact with USS.

+# Questions ?

+For now, just creabt an issue on the repo !

 You can provides custom attributes for summoned entities.
 You can listen to specific events.